Keep Your Security Projects on Track with Formal Project Management

 What is a Project Management Office?

-At its core, a project management office is the mechanism that an organization uses to manage its work.
+At its core, a project management office is the mechanism an organization uses to manage its work.
 Project management offices usually manage work by controlling three elements known as the “project management triangle,” or the “iron triangle.”
 The manner in which this triangle is applied is what determines the quality of a project:

 1. Scope: The definition of the work that needs to be performed.